visualeyes/visualeyes-bestpractices-book/aspnet_mvc/business_layer.md

     // Restrict access to DTOs by requiring a selector
     //   This prevents the DTOs being used downstream in inappropriate places
-    // Apply business logic to the data at this layer public IEnumerable<T> GetIncompleteTodoModels<T>(Func<TodoItemDto, T> selector) {
+    // Apply business logic to the data at this layer to reduce duplication public IEnumerable<T> GetIncompleteTodoModels<T>(Func<TodoItemDto, T> selector) {
         return this.storage
                     .GetTodos()